michael86/creek-po-converter-backend/README.md

 A simple CRUD API for interacting with a sql database storing information from purchase orders and allowing users to view, and update the status on parts being delivered.

+## Tech used
+1. NodeJS
+2. Express
+3. MySQL

 ## Middleware

 1. [Express-validator](https://www.npmjs.com/package/express-validator) to validate and sanitize data received from the client